Houston Uber Accident Lawyer

 Talk to a Houston Uber Accident Lawyer Today

-If you were hurt in an Uber accident in Houston, legal help may make a difference.
-These claims can involve several insurance policies, disputed fault, and app-based evidence that should be preserved early.
+If you were hurt in a Houston Uber accident, do not let the insurance companies decide the value of your claim before the evidence is protected.
+These cases can involve disputed fault, several insurance policies, and app-based records that should be preserved early.

-Baumgartner Law Firm offers free consultations, and there is no fee unless we win.
+Baumgartner Law Firm offers free consultations.
+You work directly with Greg Baumgartner, and there is no attorney’s fee unless we recover money for you.

 Don’t let Uber’s corporate legal team dictate the value of your injury.
 Trust a Houston-based firm with a Houston personal injury lawyer who is Preeminent AV Rated and has a track record of multi-million dollar results.